zeruhur/goldenidol/srd.md

 **Deprived** PCs cannot recover HP.
 If deprived for more than a day,they add a **Fatigue** to inventory.
 Fatigue occupies one slot and lasts until they can recover in safety.
 This effect is cumulative.

 **HEALING**
-A moment's rest and a swig of water will restore lost HP, but may leave the party vulnerable. **Ability** loss requires a week's rest and the aid of a skilled healer.
+A moment's rest and a swig of water will restore lost HP, but may leave the party vulnerable. **Ability** loss requires a week's rest and the aid of a medic.

 **COMBAT**
 The attacker rolls their weapon die and subtracts the target's Armor, then deals the remaining total to their opponent's HP.